contensis/contensis.github.io/docs-src/entries/workflow-states.md

 Another indication that the item is in the Published state is that it only has a major number in its version number *e.g.* 2.0.

 ## Not yet translated *(licensed feature)*
-When a language variation exists and its content has not yet been created then the entry will have the Not yet translated status.
+When a language variation exists and its content has not yet been created then the entry will have the Not yet translated state.

 ## Awaiting translation *(licensed feature)*
-When a language variation has a published version and changes to the master language have been made then the entry will have the Awaiting translation status.
+When a language variation has a published version and changes to the master language have been made then the entry will have the Awaiting translation state.